Omnijuris Law & Justice Advocates · Netherlands

 at Every Level

-Omnijuris Law & Justice Advocates (OLJA) is an international non-profit foundation registered in Utrecht, Netherlands.
-We are the only organization in the world working deliberately and simultaneously across the full legal spectrum — from village bylaws to the Geneva Conventions.
+Omnijuris Law & Justice Advocates (OLJA) is an international non-profit foundation registered in the Netherlands.
+We are built to challenge unjust laws at every level of the legal spectrum simultaneously — from village bylaws to the Geneva Conventions — a mandate no existing human rights organisation currently holds.

 We do not merely work within international legal frameworks — we critically examine, challenge, and advocate for the fundamental reform of those frameworks when they fail to protect human rights.
-That includes international humanitarian law, international human rights law, and the Security Council veto.
+That includes the institutions and mechanisms of international law themselves — the Security Council, the Human Rights Council, treaty bodies, the ICC, and the structures that systematically exclude civil society from the decisions that affect them most.

 "